Version 5

 • The nextPageToken value returned expires after 4 hours, then the service rejects the page token and returns an error.

-• A page token isn’t returned if the result set size is less than the limit parameter.
+• If the result set size is less than the value of the limit parameter, the query doesn’t return a page token.

 • The pagination feature has a limit of 100,000 records.
 When a query reaches the limit it doesn't generate a new nextPageToken and a warning header is returned.
 See Response headers.

 • When a page token is sent, only the fields parameter can be specified.
-The following query parameters are invalid when passed with a page token and a (400) BAD_REQUEST status is returned.
+These query parameters are invalid when they’re passed with a page token and a 400 BAD_REQUEST status is returned.

 • orderBy